by Erin Careless & Kristen Skiles

 What will you choose for your child?
 Resentment and tension or peace and cooperation?

 How We Can Help

-As we move into February, a month when we often think of love and relationships, we encourage you to extend some of that love in the Mom’s direction.
-Complete the form below to grab your FREE month of love challenge calendar, filled with an idea every day to help you gain new perspective and improve your co-parenting relationship with the Mom.
+Complete the form below to grab your FREE super stepmom challenge calendar, filled with an idea for 30 days to help you gain new perspective and improve your stepfamily dynamics.
 Every small step we take towards peace and understanding, is a step toward peace for our family, and ourselves.

 With LOTS of love,